Majorana vortex modes in spin-singlet chiral superconductors with noncollinear spin ordering: Local density of states study: Local density of states study

 \subsection{Pair of vortices or vortex-antivortex pair on the lattice}

 As it was discussed in Sec. \ref{sec22}, Majorana modes have to be localized at the cores of the vortices considering the vortex-vortex or vortex-antivortex pairs.
 Usually the corresponding eigenstate problem is solved with periodic boundary conditions.
 Existence of edges in real systems can influence on zero modes: if the vortex is located close enough to the edge then each zero energy mode is represented as a superposition of vortex bound states and edge bound states.
-In the model~\eqref{Ham1} this is the case for the pair of vortices with coordinates of the centers $\left( \frac{N_s}{3}, \frac{N_s+1}{2} \right)$ and $\left( \frac{2N_s}{3}+1, \frac{N_s+1}{2} \right)$ on the triangular lattice with $N_s = 63$ (the same as in Sec. \ref{sec22} where the case with periodic boundary conditions is described).
+In the studied model this is the case for the pair of vortices with coordinates of the centers $\left( \frac{N_s}{3}, \frac{N_s+1}{2} \right)$ and $\left( \frac{2N_s}{3}+1, \frac{N_s+1}{2} \right)$ on the triangular lattice with $N_s = 63$.
+The pair position is the same as in Sec. \ref{sec22}, but here open boundary conditions are applied and the vortices are parameterized by using \eqref{SCOP}.
 To exclude a mixing of vortex and edge bound states in the lattice with open boundary conditions, the lattice size should be increased.
-Therefore in this section the triangular lattice with $N_s = 99$ is considered, and the vortices are parameterized by using \eqref{SCOP}.
+Therefore in this section the triangular lattice with $N_s = 99$ is considered.

 Considering the pair of vortices, Majorana vortex modes and zero-energy edge modes can be separated from each other.
-Therefore, in the topological phase with $\tilde{N}_3 = 1$, a part of zero modes at certain values of chemical potential contain two Majorana modes localized at the vortex cores, while for the other values of chemical potential the zero modes are near the edges.
-This is in contrary with the case of the single vortex, when all the zero energy solutions in the $\tilde{N}_3 = 1$ phase contain simultaneously one Majorana mode inhabiting at the vortex core and the other Majorana mode localized in the vicinity of the edges.
+Therefore in the topological phase with $\tilde{N}_3 = 1$ a part of zero modes at certain values of chemical potential contain two Majorana modes localized at the vortex cores, while for the other values of chemical potential the zero modes are near the edges.
+This is in contrast with the case of the single vortex, when all the zero energy solutions in the $\tilde{N}_3 = 1$ phase contain simultaneously one Majorana mode inhabiting at the vortex core and the other Majorana mode localized in the vicinity of the edges.

-Next, we are focused on the Majorana vortex modes instead of the edge modes and demonstrate their experimentally accessible energy resolution from the other bound states.
+Next we are going to focus on the Majorana vortex modes instead of the edge modes and demonstrate their energy resolution from the other bound states.
 The result for the excitation spectrum in the presence of the pair of vortices at $\mu \approx - 0.389$ is presented in Fig. \ref{exc_energy_2vort}.
 As before, the markers at zero energy are for Majorana modes, the large points are vortex bound states, the small points correspond to energies of edge states.